Jordan Ford: College career

 As a freshman, Ford considered redshirting, but ultimately came off the bench as a backup to Joe Rahon, who encouraged him to focus on his defense.
 In the summer of 2017, Ford was diagnosed with epiglottitis and ended up in the hospital, losing the 12 pounds he gained lifting weights.
-He scored 27 against BYU in the West Coast Conference tournament.
-Ford had 19 points against Southeastern Louisiana in the first round of the NIT and made a SportsCenter top 10 play when he took a pass from Emmett Naar and did a double-spin move to complete a layup off the glass.
+He scored 27 against BYU in the 2018 West Coast Conference (WCC) tournament.
+Ford had 19 points against Southeastern Louisiana in the first round of the 2018 NIT and made a SportsCenter top-10 play when he took a pass from Emmett Naar and did a double-spin move to complete a layup off the glass.
 As a sophomore, Ford averaged 11.1 points, 2.7 rebounds, and 1.6 assists per game, shooting 50.8 percent from the field and 44.3 percent from behind the arc.
 Ford scored a career-high 35 points on 11-of-17 shooting in a 92–63 win over Utah Valley on November 13, 2018.
 As a junior, Ford was second in the WCC in scoring with 21.1 points per game to go with 2.5 assists, 2.8 rebounds, and 1.3 steals per game.
-He helped lead the Gaels to an upset on Gonzaga in the conference championship and NCAA Tournament appearance, where they fell to Villanova.
+He helped lead the Gaels to an upset over Gonzaga in the 2019 WCC championship and NCAA tournament appearance, where they fell to Villanova.
 He was named to the First Team All-WCC.

-Coming into his senior season, Ford began to be commonly known as "him".
+Coming into his senior season, Ford was named to the Naismith and Wooden Award watchlists.
 In his senior season opener, he scored 26 points and hit 4-of-8 three-pointers as Saint Mary's defeated Wisconsin 65–63 in overtime.
 At the conclusion of the regular season, Ford was named to the First Team All-WCC.
-On March 7, 2020, Ford scored a career-high 42 points in a 89–82 double overtime win over Pepperdine in the WCC Tournament quarterfinal.
-He scored 18 points in the WCC Tournament semifinal versus BYU and hit a jump shot with 1.4 seconds remaining to give the Gaels a 51–50 win.
+On March 7, 2020, Ford scored a career-high 42 points in a 89–82 double-overtime win over Pepperdine in the 2020 WCC tournament quarterfinal.
+He scored 18 points in the WCC tournament semifinal versus BYU and hit a jump shot with 1.4 seconds remaining to give the Gaels a 51–50 win.
 Ford averaged 21.9 points per game on a team that finished 26–8.